hphelion/documentation/mc.compute.servers.manage.md

 ---
 # Management console: Managing servers

-This page describes how to manage servers using the [networks screen](/mc/compute/networks/) of the [management console](/mc/) (MC).
+This page describes how to manage servers using the [servers screen](/mc/compute/networks/) of the [management console](/mc/) (MC).
 This page covers the following topics:

 * [Before you begin](#Overview)
 * [About the image types](#ImageTypes)